CPP-AP 3.0.1

 )

-Important: CPP-AP versions older than 2.5.0 DO NOT support building with Bazel.
+Important: CPP-AP versions older than 2.5.0 do not support building with Bazel.

 And then add the "@cpp-ap//:cpp-ap" dependency for the target you want to use CPP-AP for by adding it to the deps list.
 For instance: